 Total Loss.
 If a leased vehicle suffers a total loss, the lessee is obligated to notify such lessee's insurance company and to coordinate with such lessee's insurance company for payment to World Omni.
-If World Omni does not continue the lease by substituting a comparable Replacement Vehicle and the lessee has complied with all other provisions of the lease, then the lease will terminate early.
-Depending on the form of the lease, one of the following will apply: (1) the lessee will owe nothing more once World Omni has received (i) all of the insurance proceeds due under the insurance policy, (ii) the deductible under such insurance policy and (iii) all amounts due under the lease contract and not paid up to the date the lessor receives the insurance proceeds under such insurance policy, or (2) if World Omni receives all of the insurance proceeds due under the insurance policy and such proceeds reflect payment of a claim for the full value of the vehicle, the lessee will owe the sum of the following amounts: (i) the deductible under the insurance policy, (ii) the total amount of deductions by the insurance company from the value of the vehicle used to compute the insurance proceeds for past due premiums or the condition of the vehicle prior to the total loss and (iii) all amounts due under the lease contract and not paid up to the date of the total loss.
+If World Omni does not continue the lease by substituting a comparable Replacement Vehicle and the lesse has complied with all other provisions of the lease, then the lease will terminate early.
+Depending on the form of the lease, one of the following will apply: (1) the lessee will owe nothing more once World Omni has received (i) all of the insurance proceeds due under the insurance policy, (ii) the deductible under such insurance policy and (iii) all amounts due under the lease contract and not paid up to the date the lessor receives the insurance policy and such proceeds reflect payment of a claim for the full value of the vehicle, the lessee will owe the sum of the following amounts: (i) the deductible under the insurance policy and such proceeds reflect payment of a claim for the full value of the vehicle, the lessee will owe the sum of the following amounts: (i) the deductible under the insurance proceeds for past due premiums or the condition of the vehicle prior to the total loss and (iii) all amounts due under the lease contract and not paid up to the date under the lease set for past due premiums or the condition of the vehicle prior to the total loss.